-Jesus brought along with him Peter, James and John, where it is described verse 32 that the three became “heavy with sleep”.
+Jesus brought along with him Peter, James, and John, where it is described in verse 32 that the three became “heavy with sleep”.
 The scriptures do not say why they started to become drowsy.
 You might speculate that it was from the exertion of climbing the mount.
 A similar thing happened to those who joined Jesus when he prayed in the garden of Gethsemane, just before his crucifixion.
 I believe part of it may be the effect of being in God’s presence.
 Needless to say, the three awoke to see that Jesus’ appearance had changed: both his face and clothing were transfigured, and he seemed to be floating among the clouds.
 And Jesus was observed talking with Moses and Elijah.

 Transfigured is an interesting word.
 It is the English translation from the Greek Scriptures of “metamorpho” meaning to transform, literally or figuratively, to metamorphose, or to change.
 It is a verb and therefore means to change into another form.
-Christ’s death and resurrection is often symbolized by the butterfly, which changes or metamorphosis’s in a chrysalis from a larva, then to a pupa, and then ending as a butterfly.
-These changes are similar to Christ began in human form before crucifixion, then as the Resurrected Christ and finally, as the Ascended Christ.
+Christ’s death and resurrection are often symbolized by the butterfly, which changes or metamorphoses in a chrysalis from a larva, then to a pupa, and then ending as a butterfly.
+These changes are similar to Christ began in human form before the crucifixion, then as the Resurrected Christ, and finally, as the Ascended Christ.

 What a sight that must have been to behold!
 And then to actually hear the voice of God stating: “This is my Son, my Chosen One, listen to him!”